Course

 Exam

-The advised number of pages for the master thesis are 60-80 (excluding attachments and references).
-80 pages corresponds to approximately 30.000 words.
-Students writing in pair has a minimum length of 80 pages.
-Marks: A-F. A student generally has one attempt at their master's thesis.
-You can read more about these rules in §3-10 in the Regulations relating to studies and examinations at University of Stavanger.
+A student generally has one attempt at their master's thesis.
+You can read more about exam regulations in the Regulations Relating to Studies and Examination at the University of Stavanger.

 Coursework requirements